-As of December 31, 2018, we had approximately \$13.8 million in outstanding 12% Convertible Senior Notes, due 2020, which were issued to WB Gevo, Ltd. and its affiliates ("Whitebox") in June 2017 (the "2020 Notes").
-In addition, we and any current and future subsidiaries of ours may incur substantial additional debt in the future, subject to the specified limitations in our existing financing documents and the indenture governing the 2020 Notes.
+As of December 31, 2019, we had approximately \$14.1 million in outstanding 12% Convertible Senior Notes due 2020, which were issued to WB Gevo, Ltd. and its affiliates (collectively, "Whitebox") in June 2017 (the "2020 Notes").
+On January 10, 2020, we and Whitebox exchanged all of the outstanding principal amount of the 2020 Notes for our newly created 12.0% Convertible Senior Secured Notes due 2020/21 (the "2020/21 Notes") in aggregate principal amount of approximately \$14.4 million.
+In addition, we and any current and future subsidiaries of ours may incur substantial additional debt in the future, subject to the specified limitations in our existing financing documents and the indenture governing the 2020/21 Notes.
+The maturity date of the 2020/21 Notes is December 31, 2020, subject to extension to April 1, 2021 in certain circumstances.
 If new debt is added to our or any of our subsidiaries' debt levels, the risks described in "-Risks Related to Owning Our Securities" could intensify.

-Our current and future indebtedness could have significant negative consequences for our business, results of operations and financial condition, including:
+Our current and future indebtedness could have significant negative consequences for our business, results of operations and financial condition, including, among others:

-- increasing our vulnerability to adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, thereby reducing the amount of our cash flow available for other purposes; - limiting our flexibility in planning for, or reacting to, changes in our business; and - placing us at a possible competitive disadvantage with less leveraged competitors and competitors that may have better access to capital resources.
+- increasing our vulnerability to adverse economic and industry conditions: - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, thereby reducing the amount of our cash flow available for other purposes; - limiting our flexibility in planning for, or reacting to, changes in our business; and - placing us at a possible competitive disadvantage with less leveraged competitors and competitors that may have better access to capital resources.

 We cannot assure you that we will continue to maintain sufficient cash reserves or that our business will generate cash flow from operations at levels sufficient to permit us to pay principal, premium, if any, and interest on our indebtedness, or that our cash needs will not increase.
-If we are unable to generate sufficient cash flow or otherwise obtain funds necessary to make required payments, or if we fail to comply with the various requirements of our existing indebtedness or any other indebtedness which we may incur in the future, we would be in default, which could permit the holders of our indebtedness, including the 2020 Notes, to accelerate the maturity of such indebtedness.
+If we are unable to generate sufficient cash flow or otherwise obtain funds necessary to make required payments, or if we fail to comply with the various requirements of our existing indebtedness or any other indebtedness which we may incur in the future, we would be in default, which could permit the holders of our indebtedness, including the 2020/21 Notes, to accelerate the maturity of such indebtedness.
 Any default under such indebtedness could have a material adverse effect on our business, results of operations and financial condition.